 Admission to the Program

-The application process is managed by the Graduate School.
+The application process is managed by the Center for Graduate Studies.

 There is no single factor or test score to determine student admission to the Master of Science in Education.
 However, a bachelor's degree is required, with an expected minimum GPA of 3.0 on a 4.0 scale.
 Data used to reach an admissions decision include: